radespratama/radespratama/README.md

 Hello there!
 I'm Putu Rades Pratama 👋, a software developer from the beautiful island of Bali.

 My journey began with a love for Front-End, but my curiosity for how things work end-to-end has driven me to become a Full-Stack Developer.
-I'm passionate about building scalable applications and am now diving deep into the worlds of **Software Architecture** and **Cloud Computing** to bring ideas to life.
+I'm passionate about building scalable, security-aware applications and am now diving deep into **AI Engineering**, and **Cybersecurity** to bring ideas to life.

-As the only developer at **DevPlayhouse**, I get to wear many hats and constantly learn.
+Currently operating under my personal brand **Build By Rades**, where I build products end-to-end — from architecture to deployment.

 - 🚀 Currently leveling up my skills in:
-  - Back-End Engineering & API Design
+  - AI Agent Development & LLM Integration
-  - Scalable System Architecture (like Clean Architecture)
+  - Cybersecurity & Penetration Testing
-  - Automation Testing & CI/CD
+  - Scalable System Architecture (DevSecOps)
-  - Cloud Deployment
+  - Cloud Deployment & Server Hardening
-- 💬 Ask me about web development, Bali, or anything in between [here](https://github.com/radespratama/radespratama/discussions/1).
+- 💬 Ask me about web development, security, Bali, or anything in between [here](https://github.com/radespratama/radespratama/discussions/1).
 - 🪴 Fun fact: I find joy in debugging code and cultivating my garden.

 ## Tech stack 🚀